brianlogsdon/postcard/README.md

 # Project Title

-4Geeks Academy Postcard project created with html and css.
+4Geeks Academy Postcard project created with HTML5 and CSS.

 # What I Learned
 * Basic structure for every HTML5 website.